We don’t know if you’ve ever thought about it, but:

 • If your excuse is that you don’t have time to fit a conversation in with your spouse, please read, Pockets of Time.

-– If it’s your children that divide and seem to conquer any time you could have together, then please go into the Children’s Effect on Marriage topic and read what you believe might help you… I’m thinking of the article, “Don’t Let Your Children Come in Between You” is a good one to start reading TOGETHER, if possible.
+• If it’s your children that divide and seem to conquer any time you could have together, then please go into the Children’s Effect on Marriage topic and read what you believe might help you… We’re thinking of the article, “Don’t Let Your Children Come in Between You” is a good one to start reading TOGETHER, if possible.
 It might stimulate a good conversation.

 — ALSO —

-• If you want to converse in a deeper way, there’s a web site at Prageru.com, which houses hundreds of 5-minute videos.
+• If you want to converse in a deeper way, there’s a web site at Prageru.com, which houses hundreds of 5-minute videos from a variety of great thinkers.
 They each center on different controversial topics, that can be great for you and your spouse to watch together.
 You can then talk about them with each other.
-The lecture topics are given by author, and talk show host, Dennis Prager, and others who are great thinkers.
-They should get you thinking deeply on a variety of subjects.
-Don’t get stuck into thinking that you and your spouse have to agree on everything.
-Just enjoy the conversation.
+But whatever you do, don’t get stuck into thinking that you and your spouse must agree on everything.
+You may not.
+But just the same, enjoy the conversation.

 Please Note:

-Concerning all of this, I agree with something that Diane Sollee (from Smartmarriages.com) says about conversing with each other:
+Concerning all of this, we agree with something that Diane Sollee (from Smartmarriages) says about conversing with each other:

 “The most important marriage skill is listening to your partner in a way that they can’t possibly doubt that you love them.”